somosnlp/somosnlp.org/pages/en/hackathon/index.md

 In past editions, we had in total more than 1500 participants from 30 different countries, we surpassed 20,000 views of our events, learned from 20 speakers, and developed 50 projects related to the UN's Sustainable Development Goals, demonstrating the potential of NLP to address social challenges.
 We're back for that and much more! 💪

-In this fourth edition, we are going to create open-source resources to **evaluate and improve the cultural adequacy of LLMs with respect to each of the countries of LATAM and the Iberian Peninsula**.
+In this fourth edition, we are going to focus on creating resources that allow us to **evaluate and improve the cultural adequacy of large language models with respect to each of the countries of LATAM and the Iberian Peninsula**.

 The best part?
 EVERYONE can collaborate! 🎉